 Each main electrical panel has an amperage rating, and most homes have either a 100A, 150A, 200A, 225A, or 400A service.
 This amperage rating is an indicator of how many appliances or electrical units you can run in your home at one time.

 When installing solar, some electrical panels will not have enough amp space for a system, and the panel needs to be upgraded to be able to handle the excess load from the system.

 Imagine you've got a smartphone with 64GB of storage, and you've used 62GB of that storage.
 Now, imagine that you'd like to download an app that will use 4GB of storage.

 The smartphone won't allow you to download the app--however, if you upgrade your phone to a 128GB smartphone, you won't have any problems.
 Like a main panel upgrade, a new smartphone can be expensive.

 A simpler (and less expensive) solution to our smartphone problem would be to delete some unneeded photos/videos/apps/etc. until you've got enough space to add the app.
 This is the smartphone equivalent of a main breaker derate.

-Sometimes, it's possible to avoid a main panel upgrade by reducing the power rating of (derating) the main breaker.
+Sometimes, it's possible to avoid a main panel upgrade by reducing the power rating of (AKA: derating) the main breaker.

 Examples: The 120% Rule